demengc/PluginBase/docs/README.md

 ## Quick Start

 See [Getting Started](getting-started.md) for installation instructions and your first plugin.
+This documentation focuses on example-driven guides for core features and optional modules.